 In this example, the two flags on top of the Tribune Tower disappear.
 We can bring them back by copying and pasting a flag from one of the original images.

 To do this, go to Layer > Smart Object > Edit Contents.

 A new tab will open up that contains the contents of the Smart Object.

 Then go to the layers labeled “02.jpg” this image, in my opinion, contains the best version of both flags.

 Select the Lasso and make a selection around the American flag.
 With the selection, active press Command C (PC: Ctrl C) to copy.

 Go back to the working document and paste the flag there.
 Command Shift V (PC: Ctrl Shift V).
 Repeat these steps with the smaller flag below the American flag.

 Crop The Image

-Use the crop tool to crop the picture.
-Press C on the keyboard, then use the handles to adjust the size of the crop.
+Use the Crop Tool to crop the picture.
+Press C on the keyboard, then use the handles to adjust the crop size.
 Press Return when you’re done.